 Lemongrass is the yin to kaffir lime leaves’ yang.
 A fragrant ingredient that will add a delicate hint of lemon to a dish.
-Blend lemongrass into curry pastes to add intense fragrance, or add them whole to a sauce for a subtle flavour enhancement.
+Blend lemongrass into curry pastes adds intense fragrance.
+It's also added whole to sauces for a subtle flavour enhancement.

-Top tip: before adding to curries and soups, lightly bash it with a rolling pin or the bottom of a jar.
+Top tip: before adding to curries and soups, lightly bash with a rolling pin or the bottom of a jar.
 This will help it release its flavour into your dish.
 Just remember to remove it before serving!
-Lemongrass is found in all major supermarkets.
+Lemongrass is available in all major supermarkets.

 If you can't find fresh lemongrass, try dried lemongrass instead.
 It keeps for ages in the cupboard.